 - We do not need to MRI all joint aches and pains.

-- Rest is a relative term
+- Rest is a relative term.

-- Respect your bodies need to recover.
+- Respect your body’s need to recover.

 - Physical therapy is often effective at treating the pain associated with degenerative tears in your knee, shoulder, hip, and elbow.